PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 ## 1. Introduction to General Table Recognition v2 Pipeline
 Table recognition is a technology that automatically identifies and extracts table content and its structure from documents or images.
 It is widely used in data entry, information retrieval, and document analysis.
 By using computer vision and machine learning algorithms, table recognition can convert complex table information into an editable format, making it easier for users to further process and analyze data.

-The General Table Recognition v2 Pipeline is designed to solve table recognition tasks by identifying tables in images and outputting them in HTML format.
+The General Table Recognition v2 Pipeline(PP-TableMagic) is designed to solve table recognition tasks by identifying tables in images and outputting them in HTML format.
 Unlike the General Table Recognition Pipeline, this pipeline introduces two additional modules: table classification and table cell detection, which are linked with the table structure recognition module to complete the table recognition task.
 This pipeline can achieve accurate table predictions and is applicable in various fields such as general, manufacturing, finance, and transportation.
 It also provides flexible service deployment options, supporting multiple programming languages on various hardware.
 Additionally, it offers custom development capabilities, allowing you to train and fine-tune models on your own dataset, with seamless integration of the trained models.

 <b>❗ The General Table Recognition v2 Pipeline is still being optimized and the final version will be released in the next version of PaddleX.
 In order to maintain the stability of use, you can use the General Table Recognition Pipeline for table processing first, and we will release a notice when the final version of v2 is open-sourced, so please stay tuned!</b>